cabforum/servercert/docs/BR.md

 This appendix defines permissible verification procedures for including one or more Onion Domain Names in a Certificate.

-1. The Authorization Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the rightmost "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
+1. The ADN MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the rightmost "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.

-2. The CA MUST verify the Applicant's control over the Authorization Domain Name using at least one of the methods listed below:
+2. The CA MUST verify the Applicant's control over the ADN using at least one of the methods listed below:

    a.
 The CA MAY verify the Applicant's control over the ADN by using any method from [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) that says "This method allows Onion Domain Name issuance", with this modification:

-      When these methods are used to verify the Applicant's control over an Onion Domain Name, the CA MUST use Tor protocol to establish a connection to the Authorization Domain Name.
+      When these methods are used to verify the Applicant's control over an Onion Domain Name, the CA MUST use Tor protocol to establish a connection to the ADN.
 The CA MUST NOT delegate or rely on a third-party to establish the connection, such as by using Tor2Web.

       **Note**: This section does not override or supersede any provisions specified within the respective methods.
 The CA MUST only use a method if it is still permitted within that section.

    b.
-The CA MAY verify the Applicant's control over the .onion service corresponding to the Authorization Domain Name by having the Applicant provide a Certificate Request signed using the .onion service's private key if the Attributes section of the certificationRequestInfo contains:
+The CA MAY verify the Applicant's control over the .onion service corresponding to the ADN by having the Applicant provide a Certificate Request signed using the .onion service's private key if the Attributes section of the certificationRequestInfo contains:

       i.
 A caSigningNonce attribute that contains a Random Value that is generated by the CA; and ii.
 An applicantSigningNonce attribute that contains a single value.
 The CA MUST recommend to Applicants that the applicantSigningNonce value should contain at least 64 bits of entropy.